-This area includes the Detachment Commander, the Operations officer, the Operations Support officer and the Operational Support (Administration) NCO.
-These positions are supported by a financial clerk and an administrative assistant to the Detachment Commander.
-The responsibilities of this group go beyond the daily administration of the detachment, to include work in the area of quality assurance, strategic planning, corporate planning and liaison with the city and township of Langley.
+This area includes the Detachment Commander, the Operations Non-Commissioned Officer (NCO), and the General Investigation Commander.
+These positions and all other RCMP officers are supported by 10 support staff comprised of both Public Service and Municipal employees.
+The responsibilities of this group go beyond the daily administration of the detachment and include working in the areas of quality assurance, strategic planning, corporate planning and liaison with the community.

 - Bike and Foot Patrols

 - Realty Watch

 For more information about getting involved in the above programs, our Volunteer opportunities are listed here.
 You can also call the Volunteer Coordinator at the Detachment, 604-885-2266 for more information.

 Auxiliary Constable Program

 The purpose of the Auxiliary Constable program is to strengthen community and Police partnerships by providing volunteers with the opportunity to perform authorized activities in support of strategies to address the causes of, or reduce the fear of, crime and disorder.

 Auxiliary Constables are uniformed volunteers under the command of the Royal Canadian Mounted Police.
 The primary purpose of this program is to participate in community policing activities throughout the Sunshine Coast relating to public safety and crime prevention.
 Auxiliary Constables participate in community policing programs and patrol with police officers in a support role.